Last Updated on December 31, 2022

 Layla Hybrid

-The Layla Hybrid mattress consists of 5 different layers with different purposes.
-The first two layers on both sides are foam, with the middle being pocket coils.
-The copper-infused memory foam allows for maximum pressure-point relief, contouring, cooling and airflow.
+The Layla Hybrid consists of five different layers with different purposes.
+The first two layers on both sides are foam, with the middle layer being pocket coils.
+The copper-infused memory foam allows for maximum pressure-point relief, contouring, cooling, and airflow.
 It also helps relieve pressure points by giving you a more balanced sleep surface with no excessive sinkage.
-The second layer is made of memory foam which is 2 inches thick.
-The memory foam is designed to contour around your body by eliminating pressure points.
+The second layer is made of memory foam, 2 inches thick, designed to contour around your body by eliminating pressure points.
 Lastly, the Infinity Edge individually wrapped coil system gives the mattress a luxurious and contoured feel.

-It comes with free shipping, a 120-night money-back guarantee, and a 10-year warranty.
+The Layla Hybrid comes with free shipping, a 120-night money-back guarantee, and a 10-year warranty, making it an excellent investment for anyone looking for a comfortable and supportive mattress.

 - 2-sided/flippable mattress